matushorvath/xzintbit/doc/Language.md

 Pseudo-instructions look like instructions in the code, but do not directly correspond to an Intcode instruction.

 ### Pseudo-instruction `db`
 Define memory contents directly.
 Supports one or more arguments.
-Each argument can be a number, character symbol or a string.
+Each argument can be a number, character, symbol or a string.

 ```asm
     db 42